Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:15:51 - Anthony Campolo

-because it's like a.
-Yeah, because then you lose any.
-Yeah, I forgot how to upstream it, whatever.
+because it's like a... yeah, because then you lose your upstream.
+Yeah, I forgot how to say it, whatever.

 00:15:57 - Glauber Costa

-And I said so I'm going to build something around it.
+And so I'm going to build something around it.
 That's what everybody was doing.
 I think we're just crazy.
-I don't know, we just said I just forked this thing.
+I don't know.
+We just said, let's just fork this thing.

 00:16:07 - Anthony Campolo